servo/webrender/README.md

 # WebRender
 GPU renderer for the Web content, used by Servo.

+The canonical repository for this code is mozilla-central!

 ## Update as a Dependency
 After updating shaders in WebRender, go to servo and: